Air Liquide plans to triple hydrogen turnover by 2035

 March 22 (Reuters) - French industrial gases company Air Liquide AIRP.PA on Tuesday said it plans to at least triple its hydrogen turnover to reach more than 6 billion euros ($6.58 billion) by 2035, as it presented its new mid-term targets.

+As one of the largest producers of hydrogen worldwide, Air Liquide expects to benefit from the energy transition's acceleration and intends to invest around 8 billion euros in the low-carbon hydrogen supply chain by 2035, it said in a statement.

+"Building the future (...) also means to act as a leader in decarbonisation of the industry," Chief Executive Benoit Potier commented.

-The company, which supplies gases such as oxygen, nitrogen and hydrogen to factories and hospitals, also forecast sales to grow 5% to 6% on average per year up to 2025.
+The company, which supplies gases such as oxygen, nitrogen and hydrogen to factories and hospitals, also sees sales to grow 5% to 6% on average per year up to 2025 and its operating margin by about 160 basis points over 4 years.

+For 2022, sales growth guidance of 5-6% is slightly below the consensus pulled by the company at 6.2% on a comparable basis.

 (Reporting by Kate Entringer and Olivier Cherfan in Gdansk, Editing by Louise Heavens)